Ted Thomas Sr.: Education

-COGIC Clergyman
+COGIC clergyman

 Licensed to preach in 1959, Ted Thomas Sr. served the Church of God in Christ in varying capacities as a minister of music, pastor of several COGIC churches in Virginia, a church musician (Hammond Organ, piano, and drums), a State Sunday School Superintendent, a District Superintendent, and an Administrative Assistant to the famed COGIC minister and Bishop David C. Love before being elevated to Jurisdictional Prelate of the Virginia First Jurisdiction in 1984.
 After his consecration as a bishop, Thomas was elected to be the Secretary of the Board of Bishops, COGIC; a position which he held for 20 years.
-In addition to heading "VA#1" (the nickname for the COGIC Virginia First Jurisdiction), Bishop Thomas served as pastor of New Community Temple COGIC (the headquarters church of the jurisdiction) in Portsmouth, VA and St. Stephen's COGIC in Virginia Beach, VA.
+In addition to heading "VA#1" (the nickname for the COGIC Virginia First Jurisdiction), Bishop Thomas served as pastor of New Community Temple COGIC (the headquarters church of the jurisdiction) in Portsmouth, Virginia, and St. Stephen's COGIC in Virginia Beach, Virginia.

-Since Thomas became jurisdictional prelate the jurisdiction expanded from seventeen churches in 1984 to more than 50 As of 2012, extending from Manassas, VA in the north, to South Hampton Roads in the south, and Roanoke, VA in the west.
+After Thomas became jurisdictional prelate the jurisdiction expanded from seventeen churches in 1984 to more than 50 As of 2012, extending from Manassas, Virginia, in the north, to South Hampton Roads in the south, and Roanoke, Virginia, in the west.

 In 2008, Bishop Thomas was appointed to the Judiciary Board of the Church of God in Christ by Bishop Charles Blake.
 In 2012, Bishop Thomas announced his campaign to run for the General Board of the Church of God in Christ.
 He was officially elected to the General Board on November 12, 2012.
 He served on the General Board for 8 years until his death in 2020.